Elyorcv/Additive-Margin-Face-in-Pytorch-to-run-on-any-laptop/README.md

     * the [original model is in tensorflow], now ported to pytorch.
     * got a 97% accuracy on lfw dataset without alignment
     * also update the [MTCNN pytorch] version a little bit, make it end to end pytorch
-    * This project is based on pytorch0.3, haven't been tested on pytorch0.4 yet
+    * This project is based on pytorch0.3, but compatible with new pytorch0.4

 - Multiprocess in python to realize parallel processing of image capture and face detection